 The most familiar option for funding higher education is federal student aid.
 This includes grants, scholarships, loans, and other forms of financial aid.
 You probably filled out the FAFSA for your bachelor’s degree, and there is also aid available for graduate and doctoral work.
 If you take out federal student loans, you are required to pay the loan back with interest.
 The federal student loan interest rate is set by the United States Department of Education and is signed into law each year by Congress.
 The 2020 federal student loan interest rate for graduate students is 4.3%.

-Part of my role here at AOEU is to help our team guide students in understanding how the Master’s Degree can help shape their careers and lives.
+Part of my role here at AOEU is to help our team guide students in understanding how a Master’s Degree can help shape their careers and lives.
 There is a lot to understand and consider as you look at funding options.

 Let’s dig in.